bmm598/CS-396-BIG-Project/README.md

 sudo apt-get install racket
 ```

-[prolog][prolog] is needed for interpreting rules and creating geometry.
+[prolog][prolog] is needed for interpreting rules and validating geometry.

 For Ubuntu:

 ```bash
 sudo apt-get install swi-prolog
 ```

+The rest of the dependencies are included in c++17.

 ## Usage